 On June 6, 2021, we resumed worship, with full liturgy, at 10:00 a.m.
 Because of the rise of infections with the Delta variant of COVID-19, masks are still strongly recommended for those gathering indoors, even for those who have been vaccinated.

 There must, of course, be rules for worshiping safely.
 The church will do its part, providing sanitized services, setting seating at appropriate distances, and ushering people to those seats, in particular.
 Ushers and leaders will wear masks, except when speaking from the chancel.
-We will sing, but congregational singing will be limited, until scientific data indicate it is safe to do so.

 Sunday in-person worship

 Note that the Session continues to evaluate the protocols for safe gathering, and may change these protocols as needed.